 Do I need accounting software for one Airbnb property?

 Full accounting software like QuickBooks ($30+/month) is overkill for a single STR property.
 Most solo hosts need expense tracking with tax categories, mileage logging, and CPA export capability — not invoicing, payroll, or accounts receivable.
-A purpose-built STR tracker like DeductFlow (free tier available, Pro from $9/month) covers Schedule C categories, mileage deductions, active hours, cost segregation, and CPA-ready exports without the complexity or cost of general accounting software.
+A purpose-built STR tracker like DeductFlow (free tier available, Pro from $19/month or $149/year) covers IRS expense categories, mileage deductions, active hours, cost segregation, and CPA-ready exports without the complexity or cost of general accounting software.
 The Pro subscription is itself tax-deductible.

 How should I prepare for taxes as an Airbnb host?

-Track all income and expenses throughout the year in categories that map to Schedule C or Schedule E. Keep receipts for every business expense.
+Track all income and expenses throughout the year in categories that map to your tax return or Schedule E. Keep receipts for every business expense.
 Log mileage for property-related trips.
 Track active participation hours.
 Before meeting your CPA, prepare a profit and loss summary, categorized expense report, mileage log, income documentation from each platform (Airbnb 1099-K, VRBO payouts), and any cost segregation or depreciation schedules.
 DeductFlow generates all of these as CPA-ready PDF exports.

 Sources & References